HL7/bulk-data/input/pagecontent/async.md

 ##### Response - Success

+The server SHALL return a successful kick-off response with:

-- HTTP Status Code of `202 Accepted`
+- HTTP status `202 Accepted`
 - `Content-Location` header with the absolute URL of an endpoint for subsequent status requests

-- When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
+When a Prefer header value of `separate-export-status` is provided in the kick-off request and supported by the server, the response SHALL include the header `Preference-Applied` with values of `respond-async` and `separate-export-status`.
 These may be provided as comma-delimited values or the header may be repeated for each value.

-- Optionally, a FHIR `OperationOutcome` resource in the body
+The server MAY include a FHIR `OperationOutcome` resource in the body.

 ##### Response - Error

+The server SHALL return an error response with:

-- HTTP Status Code of `4XX` or `5XX`
+- HTTP status `4XX` or `5XX`
-- The body SHALL be a FHIR `OperationOutcome` resource
+- FHIR `OperationOutcome` resource in the body

 ---
 {% include async-status-polling-request.md %}